Sakhalin Husky: 20th century: Soviet and Japanese rule

-This breed's claim to fame came from the ill-fated 1958 Japanese research expedition to Antarctica.
-An emergency evacuation resulted in the abandonment of 15 sled dogs.
-The researchers believed that a relief team would arrive within a few days and left the dogs chained up outside with a small supply of food.
+The Sakhalin Husky was thrust into the world spotlight during the ill-fated 1958 Japanese Antarctic Research Expedition.
+An emergency evacuation resulted in the abandonment of 15 Sakhalin Huskies at Showa Antarctic Research Station.
+The researchers believed that they would return in a few days and left the dogs chained up outside with a small supply of food.
 However, poor weather conditions prevented the relief team from reaching the outpost.

-Incredibly, nearly one year later, a new expedition arrived and discovered that two of the dogs, Taro and Jiro, had survived and they became instant heroes.
+Nearly one year later, a new expedition arrived and discovered that two of the dogs, Taro and Jiro, had survived and they became instant celebrities.
 Taro returned to Sapporo, Japan and lived at Hokkaido University until his death in 1970, after which he was stuffed and put on display at the university's museum.
 Jiro died in Antarctica in 1960 of natural causes and his remains are located at the National Science Museum of Japan in Ueno Park.